Friendship is good for our mental, physical, and emotional health.

 Why fake friends are ruining you

-Edwards adds that these are “the kind of friendships that really drain you.”
+As Edwards acknowledges fake friendships are “the kind of friendships that really drain you.”

 How to break free from fake friends

-In this love and intimacy masterclass, Rudá will teach you a powerful framework to free yourself from fake friendships and false connections and embrace your own power.
+In the love and intimacy masterclass, Rudá teaches you a powerful way to break free from fake friendships and false connections and embrace your own power.

 1. They are selfish.